CodeZen404/typing_practice/README.md

 ## 📄 Example Output
 <pre>
 Enter the text file name: demo1.txt
-(User can choose their own text file for typing)
+( User can choose their own text file for typing )

 Start typing below:
-(Text will appear line by line from the selected file)
+( Text will appear line by line from the selected file )
 </pre>

+---

+## 💻 Tested On
+1. Linux
+2. Termux (Android)